 Purpose & History

 The Interdistrict Cooperative Grant Program (ICGP), established under section 10-74d of Connecticut General Statutes, provides state funding to local / regional school districts and nonprofit organizations to support interdistrict programs designed to reduce racial, ethnic, and economic isolation and improve student academic achievement (particularly in the areas of science and mathematics).
 As part of this program, the State Department of Education requires a minimum of 30 face-to-face contact hours between participants.
-The LINKS school year marks the 19th anniversary of the New Canaan Nature Center executing this innovative educational program.
+The 2013-14 school year marks the 20th anniversary of the New Canaan Nature Center executing this innovative educational program.
 To date over 15,000 students in lower Fairfield County Connecticut have been served via LINKS.
-Approximately 650 students in Norwalk and New Canaan will participate in LINKS 2012-13.
+Approximately 650 fourth grade students from Norwalk and New Canaan participate in the LINKS program each year.

 LINKS Primary Goals:

 - Increase academic performance of urban and suburban fourth grade students by supplementing existing district curricula with hands-on, interactive, interdisciplinary studies and cooperative problem solving related to environmental issues.